roman-milk/roman-milk.github.io/what-mom-knows-fucks-her-in-white.md

+===

- ****** What Mom Knows Fucks Her in White ****** bysilkstockingslover© "God no, you had a huge head and hurt like hell coming out," she joked, as she grabbed my cock, rolling her finger's around my cock head before adding, "although now your head feels so good going in."
+"God no, you had a huge head and hurt like hell coming out," she joked, as she grabbed my cock, rolling her finger's around my cock head before adding, "although now your head feels so good going in."

  "Aaaaaaah," I moaned, her fingers teasing me so gently.